 Temporary Business Energy Support Scheme (TBESS)

-- carries on a Case I trade or Case II profession.
-This includes charities and approved sporting bodies that carry on certain activities
+- carried on a Case I trade or Case II profession (this included charities and approved sporting bodies that carried on certain activities)

-- has experienced a significant increase of 50% or more in its electricity and/or natural gas average unit price.
+- had experienced a significant increase of 30% or more in its electricity and, or natural gas average unit price.

-Qualifying businesses can claim for 40% of the increases in their energy bills.
-The increase in energy bills must be between the 'claim period' and the 'reference period'.
+The increase in energy bills must have been between the 'claim period' and the 'reference period'.

-A claim period is a calendar month from September 2022 to February 2023.
-A reference period is the corresponding calendar month in the previous year.
-For example, September 2021 is the reference period for the September 2022 claim period.
+A claim period was a calendar month from September 2022 to July 2023.
+A reference period was the corresponding calendar month in the previous year.
+For example, September 2021 was the reference period for the September 2022 claim period.

 Further information on the scheme is contained in the TBESS guidelines.

-The scheme is designed to be compliant with the European Union State Aid Temporary Crisis Framework (TCF).
-The TCF sets out overall limits on the financial support that may be claimed by single undertakings.
+The scheme was designed to be compliant with the European Union State Aid Temporary Crisis Framework and Transition (TCTF).
+The TCTF sets out overall limits on the financial support that may be claimed by single undertakings.

 Next: Qualifying criteria for eligible businesses